 COMM 198 - Applied Activity

-Applied Activity in Communication, COMM 198/157SL/193, requires that you apply in a practical setting what you've learned in your major courses.
+Applied Activity in Communication Studies, COMM 198/157SL/193, requires that you apply in a practical setting what you've learned in your major courses.
 The options are offered in 1-unit modules; you are required to take 2 units.
 Ordinarily, students take one unit per semester in the last two semesters of their senior year.
 Each unit requires 50 hours of work.
 Alternately, you may complete COMM 157, Community Action/Community Service, which counts for both units of the Applied Activity as well as SJSU Studies Areas S. You may also consider completing COMM 193, Activity Projects in Intercultural & International Communication, where you complete both units of the Applied Activity over the summer while studying abroad in Berlin, Germany.

 Students typically sign up for 1 unit of COMM 198 in their last two semesters at SJSU.
 Please note that COMM 198 is not available in the winter session.
 You must have a permission code from one of the Applied Activity coordinators to register for the course.
 Here are the options for the Applied Activity requirement and the contact person for each area: